Stablecoin Reserve Transparency: Attestation vs Audit vs Proof-of-Reserves (2026)

 How vendor tools support assurance tracking

-Wag3s Ledger records each stablecoin holding's issuer and the assessed reserve-assurance tier, so treasury policy can enforce a minimum (e.g. audited issuer) and the due-diligence basis is on the audit trail — assurance becomes a tracked, enforceable criterion, not an impression.
+Grading an issuer's reserve report — is it an audit, an attestation, or a dashboard? — is a judgement the treasury makes.
+Wag3s Ledger holds the consequence: it records each stablecoin holding's issuer and the assessed reserve-assurance tier, so treasury policy can enforce a minimum (an audited issuer, say) and the due-diligence basis sits on the audit trail.
+Assurance becomes a tracked, enforceable criterion rather than an impression.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading